braingeneers/SpikeCanvas-EphysPipeline/DEPLOYMENT_GUIDE.md

 ## Server Deployment

-Deploy EphysPipeline on a Linux server for team access.
+Deploy SpikeCanvas on a Linux server for team access.

 ### System Requirements